adamkosik/PSGeothermieAargau/README.md

     import OpenWF as owf
 ```

-This package has been tested with Python 3.8 and works best currently with this pyhton Version.
+This package has been tested with Python 3.8 and works best currently with this python Version.

 `OpenWF` depends on a couple of other Python libraries: